helske/tsPI/README.md

 - Jouni Helske and Jukka Nyblom.
 Improved frequentist prediction intervals for arma models by simulation.
 In Johan Knif and Bernd Pape, editors, Contributions to Mathematics, Statistics, Econometrics, and Finance: essays in honour of professor Seppo Pynnönen, number 296 in Acta Wasaensia, pages 71–86.
 University of Vaasa, 2014. http://www.uva.fi/materiaali/pdf/isbn_978-952-476-523-7.pdf

 Structural time series model case is based on a straightforward generalization presented in
 - Helske, J. (2015).
 Prediction and interpolation of time series by state space models.
 University of Jyväskylä.
 PhD thesis.
-In press.